pympk/Use-GitHub-and-Git-in-VScode/README.md

 ### Merge Local Branches

-This is similar to [GitHub Pull Request](#github-pull-request), except the merge is done on branches of the local repository, where as GitHub Pull Request is merged on the branches of the remote repository.
+This is similar to [GitHub Pull Request](#github-pull-request), except the merge is done on branches in the local repository, where as GitHub Pull Request is merged on the branches in the GitHub repository.

 - Open Command Palette (Ctrl+Shift+P)
 - Type: **Git: Merge Branch**